Hey Mama, You are Not Alone ❤️

 After the ultrasound tech explained everything to me I was completely heartbroken.
 My doctor let me know that sometimes these things happen and a few days later signs of life could show up that weren’t able to be detected.
 They advised me to come back the following week to make sure nothing had developed before I was instructed to get a D&C (Dilation & Curettage).
 So, with all the motivation I had, and with the prayers of a few close friends I went back the following week to see if anything had further developed.
 PLOT TWIST…they found a baby.
 I could not believe it!
 They had found a little baby in there that was measuring 5 weeks…meanwhile I was at the time supposed to be measuring 9 weeks.
 The ultrasound tech asked me if I had maybe miscalculated my dates and maybe I wasn’t as far along as I thought…well I have NEVER been good at math so I just prayed maybe she was right.
 Although they found a baby, they did not detect a heartbeat.
 So once again I was advised to wait another week or so and come back to see if anything further developed.

 This was the LONGEST 2 weeks of my life.
-Just hoping and praying that this teeny tiny little baby had the strength to make it!
+Just hoping and praying that this teeny, tiny, little baby had the strength to make it!
 So again, I went back and did another ultrasound and…nothing.
 No heartbeat, no two weeks of growth.
 Nothing.
 That’s when they told me I had officially had a miscarriage.
-What a whirlwind of emotions.
 The last 4 weeks had been a nightmare and a rollercoaster of emotions, and I didn’t think it could get any worse.

 The physical act of having to have the miscarriage broke me to my core.
 It was a combination of physical and mental pain.
 But I am glad I chose to go with a less invasive, yet more painful, route because there are fewer side effects if you would like to try and conceive again in the future.
 Nothing really prepares you for something like this, and there really isn’t anything anyone can do to take this amount of pain away.
 I am so completely blessed to have had my family & my Natural Life family to get me through these hard times.
 So many amazing women reached out to me to share their stories and methods of coping.